skeller88/SF-Food-Truck-Finder-Python/README.md

 - I didn't have that much experience with MongoDB and wanted to get more experience with it :).

 # Development
-Run `npm install` for dependencies, `npm start` to start the express server, `mongod` to start the mongodb server, and `node bin/getAPIData` to populate the local database.
+Run `npm install` for dependencies, `npm start` to start the express server, `mongod` to start the mongodb server, `node bin/getAPIData` to populate the local database, and `npm test` to run tests.

 # Next steps for app

-Test coverage of bin/getAPIData.
+Paging, throttling, and authentication on the backend.
+Allowing for more complicated queries.

-Front end.
+Mobile-first front end that uses the google maps API and allows users to set query parameters via a GUI.

 Use the [Mobile Food Schedule](https://data.sfgov.org/Economy-and-Community/Mobile-Food-Schedule/jjew-r69b) dataset to only show trucks open at the current time.